 Danielle began her training in New York under the tutelage of Jan Christ (Demonstrator for Charles Kelly) and Gwenn Capodeci.
 As a pre-professional she performed in local theater productions such as Guys and Dolls, Grease, Pippin and 42nd Street.
 After graduating from Point Park University with a BA in Dance, Danielle co-founded the Pittsburgh based professional company, H2O Contemporary Dance where she currently serves as Artistic Director.

 Danielle studied Pilates at Power Pilates Studios in NYC and continually participates in continuing education for the benefit of her students.
 Danielle has choreographed and/or performed through H2O as well as an Independent Artists for non H20 events such as LABCO New Works, LABCO Black Box Series, IndieChor, Heart Ball,Choreographers Continuum, Hot Pink Pittsburgh, International Summer Dance, Pillow Project’s Second Saturdays, Gallery Crawl 2008, Point Park University Adjunct Concerts and more.
-She has donated her talents to Howe Elementary, Ebenezer Baptist Church, Castle Shannon Community Summer Camp, FACES After School Program Teen Outreach and Family Services and The Crisis Center North.
-Danielle is currently a member of Point Park University’s adjunct faculty where she teaches Jazz technique and Anatomy and Physiology for dance majors and Point Park International Summer Dance faculty where she teaches Modern and choreographs.
+She has donated her talents to Howe Elementary, Ebenezer Baptist Church, Danora Library, Castle Shannon Community Summer Camp, FACES After School Program Teen Outreach and Family Services and The Crisis Center North.
+Danielle is a long time member of Point Park University’s adjunct faculty where she has taught jazz technique, anatomy and physiology for dance majors, composition, dance pedagogy and Point Park International Summer Dance faculty where she teaches Modern.
+She has also choreographed for both programs and continues to rewrite the dance pedagogy course.
 As a representative of Point Park University, Danielle participated in The American College Dance Festival teaching Contemporary Jazz.